Expression mapping allows using simple and complex expressions and formulas to transform source data into target field values.

 Expression editor lists the operators that you can use in the bottom, and all the available source columns and functions on the left.
 You can click them in order to quickly add them to your expression.
 You can also click the in order to quickly find the required column or function.

-Additionally, the Expression editor provides syntax highlighting and code completion.
+Expression editor provides syntax highlighting and code completion.
 To use code completion, simply start typing the expression in the Expression editor, and Skyvia will show all the suitable identifiers and functions.
 For functions, code completion can even display the argument list.